Ragged Mountain Preserve

 Hiking

-From the main trailhead on West Ln the trial quickly forks into three options heading east or west on the blue/red trail or straight on the orange trail.
+From the main trailhead on West Ln the trail quickly forks into three options heading east or west on the blue/red trail or straight on the orange trail.
 The most rugged option is to take the left trail heading west on the blue/red.
 It will take you to the overlooks most directly (the first is about a mile in) but it will also the most difficult.

 I often take the orange trail options up to the Metacomet.
 They still head uphill but more gradually and less rugged and loop back along the red/blue overlooks for a nice 4 mile hike.